TortoiseGit/TortoiseGit/doc/Aspell/Readme.txt

-This folder contains spellchecker dictionaries for Aspell.
+This folder contains spell checker script and dictionaries for Aspell.
-One for each language and a generic template file that is copied to each language.

 TortoiseGit.tmpl.pws:
   Generic dictionary of terms & Keywords used in the TortoiseGit manual.
-  This file is language independent and is copied to each target language (named temp.pws), when the translation takes place.

 en.pws:
-  Dictionaries of English terms.
+  Additional dictionary of English terms.

 To execute the spell checker on the documentation:
  * Install Python